xorbh/aapl-docs/docs/operations/AA-ISMS-1 -  ISMS Manual.docx.md

       **6.1.1 General**
 When planning for the information security management system, AAPL shall consider the issues referred in 4.1 and the requirements referred in 4.2 and determine the risks and opportunities that need to be addressed to:

-Ensure the information security management system can achieve its intended outcome(s)
+- Ensure the information security management system can achieve its intended outcome(s)
-Prevent, or reduce, undesired effects; and
+- Prevent, or reduce, undesired effects; and
-Achieve continual improvement
+- Achieve continual improvement

 AAPL shall plan:
-Actions to address these risks and opportunities: and how to
+- Actions to address these risks and opportunities: and how to
-Integrate and implement the actions into its information security management system processes; and
+- Integrate and implement the actions into its information security management system processes; and
-Evaluate the effectiveness of these action
+- Evaluate the effectiveness of these action

 **6.1.2 Information security risk assessment**
 AAPL shall apply an information security risk assessment process that as defined in AA/ISMS/P/07

-Establishes and maintains information security risk criteria that include;
+**Establishes and maintains information security risk criteria that include:**
-The risk acceptance criteria; and
+- The risk acceptance criteria; and
-Criteria for performing information security risk assessments
+- Criteria for performing information security risk assessments

-Ensures that repeated information security risk assessments produce consistent, valid and comparable results;
+**Ensures that repeated information security risk assessments produce consistent, valid and comparable results;**

-Identifies the information security risks;
+**Identifies the information security risks:**
-Apply information security risk assessment process to identify risks associated with the loss of confidentiality, integrity and availability for information within the scope of the information security management system; and
+- Apply information security risk assessment process to identify risks associated with the loss of confidentiality, integrity and availability for information within the scope of the information security management system; and
-Identify risk owners;\`
+- Identify risk owners;

-Analyses the information risks;
+**Analyses the information risks:**
-Assess the potential consequences that would result if the risk identified were to materialize
+- Assess the potential consequences that would result if the risk identified were to materialize
-Assess the realistic likelihood of the occurrence of the risks identified
+- Assess the realistic likelihood of the occurrence of the risks identified
-Determine the level of risk;
+- Determine the level of risk;

-Evaluate the information security risks.
+**Evaluate the information security risks:**
-Compare the results of risk analysis with the risk criteria established
+- Compare the results of risk analysis with the risk criteria established
-Prioritize the analyzed risks for risk treatment
+- Prioritize the analyzed risks for risk treatment

 AAPL shall retain documented information about the information security risk assessment process.

 **6.1.3 Information security risk treatment**
 AAPL shall apply an information security risk treatment process as defined in AA/ISMS/P/07.

-Select appropriate information security risk treatment options, taking account of the risk assessment results
+- Select appropriate information security risk treatment options, taking account of the risk assessment results

-Determine all controls that are necessary to implement the information security risk treatment option(s) chosen;
+- Determine all controls that are necessary to implement the information security risk treatment option(s) chosen;

-Compare the controls determined in 6.1.3 b, above with those in Annex A verify that no necessary controls have been omitted;
+- Compare the controls determined in 6.1.3 b, above with those in Annex A verify that no necessary controls have been omitted;

-The statement of applicability (SOA) documented in AA/IT/F/02 provides summary of a mapping between ISO27001:2013 control objectives and controls, controls chosen for AAPL Bangalore, based on contractual, legal, business requirement, best practices and risk assessment and their justifications.
+- The statement of applicability (SOA) documented in AA/IT/F/02 provides summary of a mapping between ISO27001:2013 control objectives and controls, controls chosen for AAPL Bangalore, based on contractual, legal, business requirement, best practices and risk assessment and their justifications.
 The SOA may make references to policies, procedures or other documentation or systems reflecting the actual manifestation of the control.
-Formulate a information security risk treatment plan;
+- Formulate a information security risk treatment plan;

-Obtain risk owner’s approval of the information security risk treatment plan and acceptance of the residual information security risks.
+- Obtain risk owner's approval of the information security risk treatment plan and acceptance of the residual information security risks.

 AAPL shall retain documented information about the information security risk treatment process.